scientific-dev/notes/physics/01_lasers/01_getting_started.md

 ### Energy Level

-An energy level is a specific, quantized state that an e⁻ can occupy in an atom or molecule, each with a fixed energy value.
+An energy level is a specific, quantized state that an $e^{-}$ can occupy in an atom or molecule, each with a fixed energy value.
 We will be studying about these energy levels in depth when we will be learning Quantum Physics.

 **What does an atom getting excited mean?**